Gotcha26/PiwigoPublish-lrc-plugin/README.md

     * New keywords are created if not present in the Piwigo keywords list
     * Tag comparison between LrC and Piwigo is not case sensitive - so for example 'This Is A Keyword' and 'this is a keyword' are treated as the same when sending keywords to Piwigo.
   * GPS location data is only sent via exif so users of the OpenStreetMap plugin need to ensure that location info is included in the Metadata settings on the LrC Publishing Manager
+* The plugin maintains a custom metadata set, Piwigo Publisher Metadata, with details of the most recent publishing activity for an image.
+NOTE - only images published using release 20251224.16 or later of this plugin will have this metadata.
 * Changes to images which trigger a re-publish will overwrite the previously published Piwigo image.
 * Images removed from the Publish Service are removed from corresponding album on Piwigo
 * Moving a Published Collection under a different Published Collection Set is reflected in the associated Piwigo albums